mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 This “I don’t understand” has two meanings.
 Bodhidharma said [this] also, [when he] was asked by Emperor Wu, “Who are you, in front of me?”
 He said, “I don’t know.”

 This is also “I don’t know.”
-But he knows pretty well.
-He knows very clearly who he is, becoming one.
-At that time there is nothing to dichotomize or contaminate.
+But he knows pretty well; he knows very clearly who he is, becoming one.
+At that time there is nothing to dichotomize, or contaminate.

 ##### 23:55